andrasq/node-docs/fast_node_map.md

             var map2 = {}, live2 = [];
             for (i=0; i<len; i++) {
                 var key = keys[i];
-                // if keys are often reused, then copy over only keys/values not yet seen
-                // however, if keys are used only once, there will be no duplicates
-                // but if there are, up to 50% faster to skip them if (map[key] /*&& !map2[key]*/) {
+                if (map[key] /*&& !map2[key]*/) {
                     map2[key] = this.map[key];
                     live2.push(key);